BIRDSgroup/Uncertainty-Propagation-using-Bootstrap-Analysis/README.md

 +---Parameter Analysis
 	'''
 	For every tissue T and for both the centrality measures, it contains scripts to generate:
+	1. values by all the four metrics in T.
-	1. the ranks for each metric in T.
+	2. the ranks for each metric in T.
-	2. the Spearman correlation among all genes for T.
+	3. the Spearman correlation among all genes for T.
 	'''

 +---Replication Analysis on RW Datasets